-I am flat out embarrassed.
 When I think back about how much money I wasted by being utterly aloof about my personal finances, I cringe, and then get a strong urge to slap myself upside the head.
-For a while now, I have just been frustrated and unable to forgive myself for being so foolish with my money, especially now that I have places I would like to put that long lost mother lode of wasted cash.
-But instead of dwelling on my past mistakes, I’ve decided to share them so maybe you can avoid them or help someone more naive than you get back on track.
+But instead of dwelling on my past mistakes, I’ve decided to share them so maybe you can avoid them or help someone else get back on track.

 Then I got married…